 THIS IS JUST AN OVERVIEW.
 SEE THE ACT AND RULES PAGE FOR FURTHER INFORMATION.

-- Receipt (emailed to firstname.lastname@example.org, faxed, or mailed) that you have ordered that your NBCOT score be reported to the Texas OT Board.
+- Receipt (emailed to firstname.lastname@example.org or mailed) that you have ordered that your NBCOT examination score be reported to the Texas Board of Occupational Therapy Examiners.

 - The Confirmation of Exam Registration and Eligibility to Examine form from NBCOT.
 (Make arrangements for NBCOT to send us this form.);

-- Temporary License fee (this is different from the regular application fee) sent separately by check or money order or submitted online if paid when originally applying for initial licensure.
+- Temporary License fee (this is different from the regular application fee) sent separately by check or money order or submitted online if paid when originally applying for initial licensure); and

-- Temporary Supervision Form signed by the Texas OT with a current license who will be your supervisor (this form may NOT be faxed or emailed); and
+- Temporary Supervision Form signed by the Texas OT with a current license who will be your supervisor.

-Temporary licensees must have all their notes co-signed and receive extra supervision.
-An OT with a temporary license must have on-the-premises supervision by an OT with a regular license.
-An OTA with a temporary license must have on-the-premises supervision from an OT or OTA with a regular license.
+Temporary licensees must receive extra supervision.
+In addition, when providing services, an OT with a temporary license must have on-the-premises supervision by an OT with a regular license.
+When providing services, an OTA with a temporary license must have on-the-premises supervision from an OT or OTA with a regular license.

-Read §373.2, Supervision of a Temporary Licensee, Chapter 364, Requirements for Licensure of the OT Rules, and the full OT Rules and OT Practice Act for further information and regulations.
+Refer to §364.3, Temporary License, Chapter 364, Requirements for Licensure, §373.2, Supervision of a Temporary Licensee, and the full OT Act and Rules for further information and regulations.

 Can I work in Home Health?